AstrobioMike/genome-assembly-summary/README.md

 # Genome assembly summary
-A snakemake workflow for generating and combining genome assembly stats and taxonomy info.
-Inputs are fasta files of genome assemblies (currently only non-compressed).
+A snakemake workflow for generating and combining genome assembly stats, quality estimates, and taxonomy info.
+Inputs are fasta files of genome assemblies (currently only non-compressed, let me know if adding accepting gzipped as input would be helpful).

+## Overview

 It uses: